maabed/karak-dashboard-docs/source/index.html.md

 ## Social

-You can use Blue Dashboard social view for any social timeline.
+You can use Karak Dashboard social view for any social timeline.
 This view include a many types of posts (text, image, video, gif).
 <br><br>
 <img src="images/social.png">